umb-hub/BookStore/Analysis.md

 - 1 The use case begins when the Administrator selects “Delete Product”.
 - 2 The System asks the Shopkeeper for the book identifier (ISBN) of the book to delete..
 - 3 The Administrator enters the requested information..
-- 4 The System displays the product details.
+- 4 The System displays the book details.
-- 5 The Administrator cofirms the deletion.
+- 5 The Administrator confirms the deletion.
-- 6 The System deletes the product from the catalog.
+- 6 The System deletes the book from the catalog.

 **Postcondition**:

-- 1 A new product has been deleted to the catalog.
+- 1 A book has been deleted to the catalog.